Adamkob12/NovaCraft/NAMING_CONVENTIONS.md

     let l = ((index - h * (length * width)) / width) as usize;
     let w = (index - h * (length * width) - l * width) as usize;
     [w, h, l]

+*global position:*
+a combination of the chunk cords, and the block position relative to the chunk.
+If the chunk dimensions are known, using these two parameters we can determine the position of the block on the "global" grid.

+*block translation:*
+the "pure" `[f32; 3]` / `Vec3` block position, for a block with `block_pos` the translation would
+be the `Transform::translation` (from Bevy) a block would have to physicaly appear in the same place as the block with `block_pos` that is part of the grid.

 *face / side:*
 the face of a cubic block